mayanksoni1996/mayanksoni1996/README.md

 * Built a high-performance, privacy-focused DNS resolver in **Go**, deployable on edge devices like Raspberry Pi.
 * Created a modular **Spring Boot Reactive API** to detect phishing and typosquatting domains in real-time.
-* Applied edit-distance algorithms (e.g., Levenshtein) and integrated the Tranco Top 1M list to reduce false positives.
+* Applied edit-distance algorithms (e.g., Levenshtein) and integrated the Tranco full list to reduce false positives.
 * Architected the system for plug-and-play detection modules and enterprise-level deployments.
 * Designed for privacy-by-default—no third-party telemetry or cloud-based threat databases.
 * Used Testcontainers for full-stack integration testing and reproducibility.